NHS-NGS/GeL2MDT/Docker/README.md

 - Leave the database connection settings unless you are also going to reconfigure the database docker container

 ### Build the images
+You can build the images with the standard:

+    docker-compose build

-The first time the images are build, Django needs to create the database schema, the commands for this are located in the `initial_script.sh` script, so from the Docker directory, run (**for a one time creation of the database**):
+...however the first time a Django app is run, the app needs to create the database schema.
+So in order to keep this out of the build process _and_ out of the routine containter startup, the commands for this are located in the `initial_script.sh` script, so from the Docker directory, run (**for a one time creation of the database**):

-    run docker-compose run web bash initial_script.sh
+    docker-compose run web bash initial_script.sh

 Thereafter, you just need to run:

-    run docker-compose up
+    docker-compose up

-The system can be shutdown with:
+and system can be *stopped/started/removed with:

-    run docker-compose down
+    docker-compose *stop/start/down

-This destroys the containers and their associated network, but will leave the postgres databse on the host machine (assuming all has been configured correctly!)
+This `docker-compose down` will destroy the containers and their associated network, but will leave the persisent folders, i.e. postgres database on the host machine (assuming all has been configured correctly!)

 ### Caveats / To do...

 - This runs the app using the Django development webservice - this needs to be rebuild with Nginx or Apache
 - I have not configured the `DAILY_UPDATE.sh` script yet.
+- Need to think about permissions for the host directories.

 Contact:
 philip.davidson2@nhs.net